Satharus/satharus.me/_posts/2019-07-11-optimistic_nihlism.md

 - Teach people what you know, and share your knowledge.
 - Enjoy the little things you can enjoy.

-Your contribution doesn’t have to be towards science, it could be towards anything.
+Your contribution doesn’t have to be towards science, it could be towards anything: music, art, cooking, philosophy, sports, pretty much anything you want.
 Teach people what you know or help those who are less fortunate, contribute to anything you can contribute to and help humanity make more progress.